PHP

 new

-Para criar uma instância de um objeto, um novo objeto deve ser criado e atribuído à uma variável.
-Um objeto sempre será atribuído quando for criado um novo objeto, a não ser que o objeto tenha um construtor definido que dispare uma exceção por um erro.
-Classes devem ser definidas antes de serem instanciadas (e em alguns casos isso é um requerimento).
+Para criar uma instância de uma classe, a instrução new deve ser utilizada.
+Um objeto sempre será criado a não ser que a classe tenha um construtor definido que dispare uma exceção em caso de erro.
+Classes devem ser definidas antes de instanciadas (e em alguns casos isso é obrigatório).

 <?php